-Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner et Stefan Kristensen
+Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 Translation by Emiliano Guaraldo